hydro-informatics/hydro-informatics.github.io/pages/python-basics/gui.md

 {% include image.html file="py-tk-config.png" %}

 {% include challenge.html content="<br>(1) The roughness value varies from case to case.
-Can you implement a `ttk.Combobox` to let a user choose a Strickler *k<sub>st</sub>* roughness value between 10 and 85 (integers) and define the channel slope in a `tk.Entry` or a custom pop-up window (see below)?<br><br>(2) The cross-section averaged flow velocity also depends on the cross-section geometry.
-Can you implement `tkinter` widgets to enable the bank slope `m` and channel base width `w` to calculate the hydraulic radius?" %}
+Can you implement a `ttk.Combobox` to let a user choose a *Strickler* *k<sub>st</sub>* roughness value between 10 and 85 (integers) and define the channel slope in a `tk.Entry` or a custom pop-up window (see below)?<br><br>(2) The cross-section averaged flow velocity also depends on the cross-section geometry.
+Can you implement `tkinter` widgets to enable user definitions of the bank slope `m` and channel base width `w` to calculate the hydraulic radius?" %}
 {% include image.html file="flowVariables_xs.png" %}

 ## Pop-up windows

 ### Default messages from `tkinter.messagebox`
-The `tkinter.messagebox` window provides some standard pop-up windows such as:
+The import of `tkinter.messagebox` provides some standard pop-up windows such as:

-* `showinfo(title=STR, message=STR)` that prints some information message (see above examples).
+* `showinfo(title=STR, message=STR)` that prints an information message (see above examples).
 * `showwarning(title=STR, message=STR)` that prints a warning message.
 * `showerror(title=STR, message=STR)` that prints an error message (see above example).
 * `askyesno(title=STR, message=STR)` that returns `False` or `True` depending on a user's answers to a *Yes-or-No* question.
 * `askretrycancel(title=STR, message=STR)` that returns `False` or `True`, or re-attempts to run an event (function) depending on a user's answers to a *Yes-or-No-or-Cancel* question.
-* `askokcancel(title=STR, message=STR)` that returns `False` or `True` depending on a user's answers to a *OK* question.
+* `askokcancel(title=STR, message=STR)` that returns `False` or `True` depending on a user's answers to an *OK-or-Cancel* question.
-* `askretrycancel(title=STR, message=STR)` that returns `False` or `True`, or re-attempts to run an event (function) depending on a user's answers to a *OK-or-Cancel* question.
+* `askretrycancel(title=STR, message=STR)` that returns `False` or `True`, or re-attempts to run an event (function) depending on a user's answers to a *OK-or-Retry-or-Cancel* question.

 Read more about default pop-up windows in the [*Python* docs](https://docs.python.org/3.9/library/tkinter.messagebox.html).

 ### Top-level custom pop-ups
-The default windows may not meet the needs, for example to invite users to enter a custom value.
+The default windows may not always meet your needs, for instance, if you want to invite users to enter a custom value.
 In this case, a `tk.Toplevel` object aids to produce a custom window.
 The below example shows how a custom top-level pop-up window can be called within a method.
-With the `tk.Toplevel` widget and the `tk.Frame` (master) widgets, there are two frames now, where buttons, labels, or any other `tkinter` object can be placed.
-The very first argument of any `tkinter` object created determines whether the object is placed in the master or the top-level frame.
-For example, `tk.Entry(self).pack()` creates an entry in the master `tk.Frame`, and `tk.Entry(pop_up).pack()` creates an entry in the child `tk.Toplevel`.
+With the `tk.Toplevel` widget and the `tk.Frame` (parent) widgets, there are two frames now, where buttons, labels, or any other `tkinter` objects can be placed.
+The very first argument of any `tkinter` object created determines whether the object is placed in the parent or the top-level frame.
+For example, `tk.Entry(self).pack()` creates an entry in the parent `tk.Frame`, and `tk.Entry(pop_up).pack()` creates an entry in the child `tk.Toplevel`.

 ```python